weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 Identifiers
 -----------

-Cryptol idenfiers consist of alphanumeric characters plus `'` (apostrophe, but read "prime") and `_` (underscore).
+Cryptol identifiers consist of alphanumeric characters plus `'` (apostrophe, but read "prime") and `_` (underscore).
 They must begin with an alphabetic character or an underscore.
 The notational convention for `'` is to indicate a related definition, while